InformaticsMatters/squonk2-data-manager-job-tester/README.rst

 Data Manager Job implementation repositories against the Job's container image.

-Job implementations are required to provide a Job Definition (in the Job repository's ``data-manager`` directory).
-The Job Definition should define at least one test for every Job in the file. ``jote`` runs the tests but also ensures the repository structure meets the Data Manager requirements.
+Job implementations are required to provide a Manifest file (``manifest.yaml``) that lists Job Definition files (in the Job repository's ``data-manager`` directory).
+The Manifest names at least ine file and the Job Definition should define at least one test for every Job. ``jote`` runs the tests but also ensures the repository structure meets the Data Manager requirements.

 Tests are defined in the Job definition file.
 Here's a snippet illustrating a